 COLOGIC is independent of tumour growth.
 COLOGIC detects serum markers that, when too low, are linked to a risk for colorectal cancer.
 The levels of these serum markers decrease in blood before cancer develops (Ritchie et al. BMC Gastroenterology, 2010, 10:140), and have been shown to have anti-cancer properties (Ritchie et al. Journal of Experimental & Clinical Cancer Research 2011, 30:59).
 People with low serum levels should be considered at elevated risk for colorectal cancer presence and/or future development.

 Speak to your doctor about being tested and obtain a lab requisition form.
-Bring the form into a CML lab location to provide a small blood sample.
+Bring the form into a CML Customer Care Centre location (or Phenomenome Laboratory Services location in Saskatchewan) to provide a small blood sample.

 Generally, there are two types of screening tests.

-1. Fecal tests involve following careful instructions to collect and smear three fecal samples at home over a period of three days and mailing the samples to a central laboratory.
+1. Fecal tests involve following careful instructions to collect and smear up to three fecal samples at home sometimes over a period of three days and mailing the samples to a central laboratory.

-2. COLOGIC is a simple blood test that does not require any advanced preparation, only the collection of a small blood sample at a CML lab location.
+2. COLOGIC is a simple blood test that does not require any advanced preparation, only the collection of a small blood sample at a CML Customer Care Centre location, or Phenomenome Laboratory Services location in Saskatchewan.